HEOA Provision Effective July 1, 2010

 - How can I create my own custom coursepacks/course book and who can I contact to seek assistance?

-- Can I change textbooks once I have sent my information to the Provost's Liaison's Office?
+- Can I change textbooks once I have sent my information to the FSA Bookstore Liaison Faculty Student Advocate's Office?
 Is it also possible to add or remove books after the information is sent in?

 - Can I put together a "standard" or "general" list and modify it later?